N0SliW/cambermast-website/_posts/2020-09-02-agile-ideas-create-a-kanban-board-in-microsoft-project-desktop.md

 As I mentioned earlier in this article, Microsoft Project Online (desktop) has the ability to create agile boards, but what if you do not have the online version or a previous version?

+## Pre-requisites

-With the approach I layout in this article, you will learn how to create a Kanban report using Microsoft Project 2013, 2016, or 2019.
-Of course, this method will work in Project Online (desktop), but it would be duplicative since the feature is built-in.
+With the approach I layout in this article, you will learn how to create a Kanban report using:

-## Let's get started

-First
+* Microsoft Project 2013
+* Microsoft Project 2016
+* Microsoft Project 2019
+* Project Online (desktop), but it would be duplicative since the built-in _agile board_  feature provides the same (and more) functionality

+## Create the project